Pests & Disease

 To produce that perfect tomato, be alert.
 Keep an eye on your plant’s health, look for larvae and other insects, watch for signs of disease.
 And if you find them, come here for advice on what to do.
 Remember: part of a quick reaction is having the most efficient tools, products, and methods ready for when trouble shows its head.
 Be prepared.

 The first task when facing an unhappy tomato plant is to diagnose the problem.
 Websites with pictures can be enormously helpful here.
-One of the best is Texas A&M’s Tomato Disorder’s page, which presents photographs under five headings, green fruit, ripe fruit, stems, leaves, and roots.
-What you can’t do on that site, though, is type in a suspected problem and call up an associated picture.
-Two of the best sites come out of Colorado, one from CSU/Denver County Cooperative Extension titled Common Tomato Problems, and one directly from the horticultural department of Colorado State University Extension.
+One of the best is Texas A&M’s Tomato Disorders page, which presents photographs under five headings, green fruit, ripe fruit, stems, leaves, and roots.
+What you can’t do on that site, though, is type in a suspected issue and call up an associated picture.
+One of the best sites comes out of Maine titled Common Tomato Problems: Diseases and Disorders.

 If you see an insect on or near your beloved tomato plants, don’t rush for the nearest insecticide.
 Many insects are beneficial to the garden or at least neutral.
 That insect may be feeding on the very pests you’re having trouble with.
 Even if you’re looking at an enemy, one insect does not make an infestation.
 It’s best to identify the intruder and the level of damage it’s causing before implementing steps in managing insect pests in vegetable gardens (hat tip to Cornell University).